SHINKO ELECTRIC INDUSTRIES CO., LTD.

 As part of our efforts to adapt to climate change, we are strengthening our internal countermeasures to reflect the increasing severity and frequency of typhoons and floods caused by extreme weather events.
 Specifically, in addition to taking preliminary measures based on hazard maps and other information at each site, we are working to minimize damage by establishing a "Typhoon and Flood Damage Timeline" for each site and division that defines action criteria and outlines of actions to take in the event of a disaster, and by conducting training on an ongoing basis.

 The Shinko Group, recognizing the importance of reducing greenhouse gas emissions and adopting renewable energy for countering climate-related risks, uses greenhouse gas emissions and renewable energy adoption rates as key metrics.
 With regard to the reduction of net greenhouse gas emissions, we aim to achieve carbon neutrality with net-zero emissions by FY2050.
 Backcasting from that, we have established a target for FY2030 and are conducting activities to help us meet it.
 In the area of renewable energy utilization, we have set a target of 100% utilization by FY2030 and are working toward that target.
-We have also set annual targets and are monitoring metrics to manage the progress of our strategy and associated risks.
+We have also set annual targets in the “Environmental Action Program (Stage 11)” which serves as the short-term targets for achieving the “Medium- to Long-Term Environmental Targets”, and are monitoring metrics to manage the progress of our strategy and associated risks.

 Note: Boundary of the targets is Scope 1 and Scope 2 at all business sites in Japan.